 About the Brain Institute

-The Brain Institute developed and oversees the Graduate Neuroscience Training Program that unites scientists, educators and students from three FAU Ph.D. programs (Integrative Biology-Neuroscience, Complex Systems and Brain Sciences, Experimental Psychology), and from two internationally-recognized research institutes (the Max Planck Florida Institute for Neuroscience and the Scripps Research Institute), into a one of a kind training opportunity for those at the beginning stages of their neuroscientific careers.
+The Stiles-Nicholson Brain Institute developed and oversees the interdisciplinary Neuroscience Graduate Program (NGP) that unites scientists, educators and students across multiple Colleges and Departments where neuroscience faculty pursue their research, as well as two internationally-recognized research institutes the Max Planck Florida Institute for Neuroscience and the Herbert Wertheim UF Scripps Institute, into a one of a kind training opportunity for those in the early stages of their neuroscientific careers.

 Neuroscience has reached an extraordinarily exciting stage.
 Disciplines such as physics, biology, genetics, chemistry, psychology, anatomy, computer science, medicine and engineering, to name a few, are now powering discoveries at a rapid pace that reveal the basis of how we learn, think, remember, love and dream.
 These discoveries provide hope to millions with brain disorders that better diagnoses and treatments are within reach.